gianlucaromeo/junction-2025-saunart/README.md

 # SAUN.ART

-> Proposed solution for Junction 2025 - Sauna Intelligence (main challenge)
+> Proposed solution for Junction 2025 - Sauna Intelligence (main challenge) - Team bltn

 Today, companies use sauna-generated data for monitoring-purposes only.

-What if temperature, humidity, proximity, and occupancy can turn into real-time visuals and sound?
+### What if temperature, humidity, proximity, and occupancy can turn into real-time visuals and sound?

 Data can become atmosphere.
 Sauna can feel like a living space.